redbadger/crux/docs/src/overview.md

 ![Crux](./crux.png)

-The aim is to separate the three kinds of code in a typical app, which have different goals: the **presentation** layer in the user interface, the pure logic driving **behaviour** and state updates in response to the user's actions, and the **effects** (or I/O) layer where network communication, storage, interactions with real-world time, and other similar things are handled.
-The Core handles the behaviour logic, the Shell handles the presentation layer and effect execution (but not orchestration, that is part to the behaviour and therefore in the Core).
+The aim is to separate three kinds of code in a typical app, which have different goals:

+- the **presentation** layer in the user interface,
+- the pure logic driving **behaviour** and state updates in response to the user's actions, and
+- the **effects** (or I/O) layer where network communication, storage, interactions with real-world time, and other similar things are handled

+The Core handles the behaviour logic, the Shell handles the presentation layer and effect execution (but not _orchestration_, that is part to the behaviour and therefore in the Core).
 This strict separation makes the behaviour logic much easier to test without any of the other layers getting involved.